nushell/nushell.github.io/cookbook/parsing_git_log.md

 ───┴──────────┴──────────────────────┴──────────────────┴──────────────────────┴──────────────────
 ```

 Hmmm, that date string is a string.
 If it were a date vs a string it could be used for sorting by date.
-The way we do that is we have to convert the date time to a real datetime and update the column.
+The way we do that is we have to convert the datetime to a real datetime and update the column.
 Try this.

 ```shell
 > git log --pretty=%h»¦«%s»¦«%aN»¦«%aE»¦«%aD -n 5 | lines | split column "»¦«" commit subject name email date | upsert date {|d| $d.date | into datetime}